-Start Condition Enable bit (Host mode only)(2)
+Start Condition Enable bit(2)

-Value Description
+Value Mode Description

-1 Initiates Start condition on SDAx and SCLx pins; automatically cleared by hardware
+1 Host Initiates Start condition on SDAx and SCLx pins; automatically cleared by hardware

-0 Start condition is Idle
+0 Host Start condition is Idle

+1 Client Clock stretching is enabled

+0 Client Clock stretching is disabled

 - 1. The value that will be transmitted when the user initiates an Acknowledge sequence at the end of a receive. - 2.
-If the IC module is active, these bits may not be set (no spooling) and the SSPxBUF may not be written (or writes to the SSPxBUF are disabled).
+If the I2C module is active, these bits may not be set (no spooling) and the SSPxBUF may not be written (or writes to the SSPxBUF are disabled).